 Veyo gives your upgrade team a complete picture.
 Compare source and target versions side by side.
 Run consolidated upgrade reports that combine event subscription analysis, dependency checks, and SaaS compatibility scans in a single view per object.

-With the on-premise edition, your team can compare against the exact standard BC base application code for both the current version and the upgrade target — locale and cumulative update specific.
+With the on-premise edition, your team can compare against the standard BC base application code for both the current version and the upgrade target — version and locale specific, on the latest cumulative update.